vertica/vertica-kubernetes/DEVELOPER.md

    - `vertica-k8s`: long-running container that runs the Vertica daemon.
 This container is designed for admintools deployments.
 For details about the admintools deployment image, see the [Dockerfile](./docker-vertica/Dockerfile).
 For details about the vcluster deployment image, see the [Dockerfile](./docker-vertica-v2/Dockerfile).
    - `verticadb-operator`: runs the VerticaDB operator and webhook.
 For details, see the [Dockerfile](./docker-operator/Dockerfile).
    - `vertica-logger`: runs the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
 For details, see the [Dockerfile](./docker-vlogger/Dockerfile).
-   - `rockylinux: serves as the base image for the `vertica-k8s` image.
-The `make docker-build` command pulls the latest version each time.
+   - `rockylinux9: serves as the default base image for the `vertica-k8s` image.
+The `make docker-build` command pulls this image each time.

    If your image builds fail silently, confirm that there is enough disk space in your Docker repository to store the built images: